PelleLille/hsl-docs/functions.rst

 Data types
 ----------

-.. function:: length(x)
+.. function:: length(value)

   Return the length of an array (items) or a string (characters).
 For all other datatypes `none` is returned.

-  :param any x: the value
+  :param any value: the value
   :return: the length
   :rtype: number or none